koljapluemer/cram-backend/API.md

 #### Error responses

 - `404 Not Found` if the situation id does not exist.
+- `404 Not Found` if the situation has no communications with utterances in the requested `target_lang`.
 - `400 Bad Request` if `target_lang` or `native_lang` is missing.

 ## Setup Notes